 Christian caring, modelled on the example of love, service and teaching of Jesus Christ, is at the heart of the work of St. Luke’s Home.
 Chaplaincy is an integral and important element of this person-centred care and is about accompanying residents, families and staff on the individual’s journey through residential care.
 We seek to meet the pastoral, religious and spiritual needs of residents regardless of denomination or whether a resident is a person of faith or not.

-Rev Sarah is a fully accredited professional healthcare Chaplain and a priest in the Church of Ireland.
+Rev. Sarah Marry is a fully accredited professional healthcare Chaplain and a priest in the Church of Ireland.
 She liaises with external chaplaincy colleagues and coordinates the Pastoral Care team in order to support all residents, families and staff in responding to and coping with pastoral, religious and spiritual needs that arise in the residential care setting.

 Rev. Marry has an additional sacramental ministry to Church of Ireland residents.
 As well as chaplaincy duties in St. Luke’s Home she is involved with the Clinical Pastoral Education Programme at Northridge House.

 Pastoral Care Team

 The Chaplain coordinates a Team of Pastoral Care volunteers who provide a one-to-one relationship completely centred on the resident.
 Volunteers are based in a particular unit in order to build relationships with residents and staff and more effectively provide pastoral care and support on an individual basis.

 • Catherine Allen

 The Chaplain coordinates with denominational colleagues who are available to provide sacramental ministry to residents on request.